YunYang1994/tensorflow-yolov3/README.md

 ```bashrc
 $ python convert_weight.py --convert --freeze
 ```
-4. The you will get some `.pb` files in the dir `./checkpoint`,  run the demo script
+4. Then you will get some `.pb` files in the dir `./checkpoint`,  run the demo script
 ```bashrc
 $ python nms_demo.py
 ```